OurRevolutionMassachusetts/rcv/README.md

 e = Election(source_file=source_file, vote_cols=vote_cols)

 # load the csv into a data object and reset relevant attrs
+# the "drop_interlopers" arg allows you to kick out votes from people who don't appear in your registration data.
+# if you want to run ballots both with and without unregistered voters, you'll need to run a separate bootstrap() for
+# each scenario.
 e.bootstrap(drop_interlopers=True)

 # run the first ballot and report results.